vfarcic/blue-green-docker-jenkins/README.md

     updateProxy(swarmMaster, service, nextColor);
 ```

 Changing the nginx configuration is easy with [Consul Template](https://github.com/hashicorp/consul-template).
 We need a template that, in this case, is stored in the service repository (*nginx-upstreams-blue.ctmpl* and *nginx-upstreams-green.ctmpl*) and run the command.
-The result is, in this case, the *nginx-upstreams.con* file generated from the template and data stored in Consul.
+The result is, in this case, the *nginx-upstreams.conf* file generated from the template and data stored in Consul.

 Please note that everything we did by now was executed in the *cd* node so that there is minimal impact on production servers.
 Now came the moment to switch to the proxy server (*lb*).
 For details of the implementation, please take a look at the *updateProxy* function in the [service-flow.groovy](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/roles/jenkins/templates/service-flow.groovy) source code.

-With the first round of integration tests we verified that everything works correctly except the proxy itself.
+With the first round of tests (pre-integration) we verified that everything was deployed and configured correctly except the proxy itself.
 The goal was to test as much as possible without affecting our users.
 Even though it is not part of this article, before the container was built and pushed to the hub, I run all sorts of unit, functional and any other type of tests that can be performed without having the service deployed.

-Later on we run integration tests that confirmed that the service (after being deployed) is integrated with the database.
-Now is the time to do the final round of integration tests.
+Now is the time to do the final round of tests (post-integration).
 We should verify that the changes in the proxy configuration were done correctly and the service is indeed accessible through the proxy.

 Steps:

 * Run post-integration tests
-* Revert proxy reconfiguration if tests failed
+* Revert proxy configuration if tests failed
 * Stop the new release if tests fail

 ```groovy